EmmaWolfgram/cse15l-lab-reports/lab3-report.md

 ```
 In both examples the provided output is not the full printed-out output.
 When `grep -c` is used in the terminal, it takes the input pattern and prints out a list of how many times that pattern appears in each file that is specified in the command line.
 This command could be useful to search files and see which file could be most useful when looking at a specific topic or to count how many times the pattern shows up in a group of files.

-3. grep -l: Displays list of a filenames only that contain the pattern
+**3. grep -l: Displays list of a filenames only that contain the pattern**

 Example 1:
 ```
 emma2@Wolfies-laptop MINGW64 ~/OneDrive/Documents/GitHub/docsearch (main)